guillaumejaume/guillaumejaume.github.io/_pages/talks.md

 **Selected Talks:**

+- - Novartis -- Invited by the Digital Pathology and Image Analysis Interest Group, *March 2024* "AI for Computational Toxicologic Pathology''

+University of Sydney -- Invited by SPDS Statistical Bioinformatics Seminar, *March 2024* "Bringing Spatial Transcriptomics into The World of Deep Learning''

+- Owkin, *Paris* -- Invited by Alexandre Filliot, *Dec 2024* "Scaling Spatial Transcriptomics and Histology with HEST''

+- Roche, *Basel* -- Invited by Dr. Kevin Thandiackal, *Nov 2024* "AI for Preclinical Drug Safety Assessment''

 - Lunit, *Seoul* -- Invited by Dr. Sergio Pereira, *Sep 2024*\
 "Multimodal Representation Learning in AI for Pathology''